San Benito County Court Records

 Co-Parenting Class

 In family law cases involving children, the court requires completion of an approved co-parenting class.
 The only online course approved by San Benito County Superior Court is available through the Families Change website.
 The class takes approximately four hours, is available in English and Spanish, and has no cost.
-After completion, participants must print and file the certificate of completion at the Clerk’s Office.
+After completing it, participants must print and file the certificate of completion at the Clerk's Office.

 Marriage Licenses and Certificates